 The Pb recovery standard in Pb Concentrate is between 50% - 70%, according to the information presented by Kuya Silver, 60% is being considered.
 This allows defining that the Pb recovery value is within the standard.

-The production of zinc concentrate at the Santa Elena mine will be approximately 6,200 t/year.
 The zinc concentrate will contain 50% zinc grade with payable silver and gold.
 In Table 19-2 the results for Zn concentrate are presented.